ucb-bar/riscv-sodor/README.md

 (Scala Built Tool) for convenience.
 By default SBT will fetch the Chisel package specified in project/build.scala.

-If you are a developer on Chisel and are using sodor cores to test your changes to the Chisel repository, it is convienient to rebuild the Chisel package before the sodor cores.
+If you are a developer of Chisel and are using sodor cores to test your changes to the Chisel repository, it is convenient to rebuild the Chisel package before building the sodor cores.
 To do that, fetch the Chisel repo from github and pass the path to the local Chisel source directory to the configure script.

     $ git clone https://github.com/ucb-bar/chisel.git
     $ cd riscv-sodor